 Source: Marijuana Break

 When buying shake separately, you will notice that it’s cheaper than weed nugs.
 At first glance, it looks like you’re getting a nice discount.
 But then again, it’s the question of whether the discount is worth the quality.
-Like I said, shake is only an addition to your smoking sessions, so the answer depends mostly on what you expect from shake – and how you plan to use it.
+As I said, it’s is only an addition to your smoking sessions, so the answer depends mostly on what you expect from it – and how you plan to use it.

 Now, I’d like you to raise your awareness in terms of buying pre-rolled joints from dispensaries.